Act Now Before You Regret Later: Protect Your E-commerce Website Now!

 This equates to about 80 hours of downtime per year.
 According to Forrester Research, the hourly cost of downtime for a typical company can range from $10,000 to $1 million.
 And the impact on a business’ reputation can be equally as damaging.

-Protect Your E-Commerce Business from Potential Security Threats
+Protect Your E-Commerce Website from Potential Security Threats

 Users need education on the laws and policies that affect customer data.
 So educate your clients, as well as your workforce, about your information security practices.
-Let them know how you are protecting customers’ credit card information and what they should do from their end to keep the financial information secure.
+Let them know how you are protecting customers’ credit card information and what they should do from their end.
+In effect, this keeps the financial information secure.

-As an E-commerce business owner, you must ensure that all the customer data are being handled in a safe and secure manner.
+As an E-commerce website owner, you must keep all the customer data in a safe and secure manner.
 Security is not free, but it’s cheaper than getting hacked.
-The optimum solution is one which takes into account the right choice of software and hosting platform and keeping everything up to date and secure.
-Also make sure you keep your files backed up so you are ready for the worse case scenario.
-But also good old manual processes and common sense actions like changing common logins will also help you secure your e-commerce website.
+The optimum solution is one that takes into account the right choice of software and hosting platform and keeping everything up to date and secure.
+Also, make sure you keep your files backed up so you are ready for the worst-case scenario.
+But also good old manual processes and common-sense actions like changing common logins will also help you secure your e-commerce website.

 If you have a business that requires protection from imminent threats caused by cyber-attacks, then you’ll definitely need experts to help you.
 Our team at IT Solution would definitely fit the bill when it comes to all things security.
 Being a top Singapore data security specialist, IT Solution has expanded horizons reliably, specializing in providing IT products and services, as well as hosting and support, among many others.
 Contact us if you want to know more.
 Our customer service team would be glad to assist you and answer your questions and concerns.